adalborgo/UnoBlockly/README.md

 <p align="center"><img src="https://github.com/adalborgo/UnoBlockly/blob/beta4/images/example-code1.png" alt="Code" width="80%"/></p>

 The software also integrates a simple monitor for communications with the serial port.
+The data read on the serial monitor can be saved in .csv format.

 <p align="center"><img src="https://github.com/adalborgo/UnoBlockly/blob/beta4/images/serial_monitor.png" alt="Code" width="66%"/></p>

+**The project**

 This project has been inspired by **OttoBlockly** , of which he uses some pieces of code.
 Compared to OttoBlockly, however, it has some significant differences: while OttoBlockly inserts by default the instructions in the **loop ()** function, UnoBlockly inserts them in the **setup ()** function, an optional block is still available to insert the instructions inside the chosen function.